The 10 Most Iconic Plays in Men's March Madness History

 Lorenzo Charles' Game-Winner in 1983 Championship Game

-Lorenzo Charles earned himself a spot in NCAA tournament history with his game-winning shot in the 1983 national championship game.
+Lorenzo Charles earned himself a spot in NCAA tournament history with his game-winning shot in the 1983 national championship.

-Charles jumped to haul in a short shot from Dereck Whittenburg and dunk the winning score before the buzzer sounded to beat top-seeded Houston and win a national title.
+He jumped to haul in a short shot from Dereck Whittenburg and dunked the winning score before the buzzer sounded to beat top-seeded Houston and win a national title.

 Somehow, Charles was left open down in the paint by the Houston forwards, including Hakeem Olajuwon.